AdeWyse/WeAreNotIslands/README.md

 - Do I ever feel sad living alone on this island?
 Don’t be silly.
 I’m not alone.

--The first ever gift my partner gave was a purple flower.
+- The first ever gift my partner gave was a purple flower.
 It’s my favorite flower ever.​​​

 Lily:

--This island is almost perfect.
+- This island is almost perfect.
 It is the best one to play hide and seek,  it doesn’t have any flowers.

-​-Everyone knows you can’t play with strangers.
+- Everyone knows you can’t play with strangers.
 That’s why you need to make them not strangers anymore!

-​- I know all the best hiding spots!​
+- I know all the best hiding spots!​

 Hea:

--[Silence]
+- [Silence]

--[Low humming]
+- [Low humming]
--[Loud headphones noise]
+- [Loud headphones noise]